thirkellolivia/pythonprojects/README.md

 👋 Hi there, my name is Olivia and I am a final year Economics student at the University of Surrey.

-👩‍💻 I'm currenly teaching myself Python while I finish my studies.
+👩‍💻 I'm currently teaching myself Python while I finish my studies.

 ✉️ You can reach me by email at olivia.thirkell@icloud.com